 The sculptures incorporate aspects of human motion that started with Kouros figures and developed during the Italian Renaissance.
 These modern versions of ancient art classics are further influenced by the works Italian Futurists Umberto Boccioni and Giacomo Balla.

 Each one of the sculptures comes directly from life drawing.
-Live models bring the art of human motion and internal energy into the process.
-It is in capturing the flow of beautiful human beings in drawings that the sculptures are born and come to life with artistic movement.
+Live observation brings the art of human motion and internal energy into the process.
+At once ancient and modern, the sculptures capture the flow and emotional qualities of beautiful human beings.

 Steven Lustig has been drawing since the age of four.
 When he was eighteen he was given a copy of Grey’s Anatomy which changed the course of his life, drawing human anatomy for business and fine art.
 He has been sculpting stone for twelve years and has continued to draw throughout his lifetime, producing over 10,000 figurative art drawings.

 Steven with his masterpiece Belle Anatomia after Vesalius

 This Carrara marble sculpture represents his lifelong study of how

 the human form deconstructs as it flows through space

 “Everything I’ve done in my career has prepared me to run an art technology business.”